Greater Swiss Mountain Dog: Size

 Males range between 25.5 and 28.5 in at the shoulder and females range between 23.5 and 27 in at the shoulder.
 There is no standard for weight in the Greater Swiss Mountain Dog; males tend to range between 90 and 140 lb and females range between 80 and 110 lb.
 Body length to height is approximately a 10 to 9 proportion; they are slightly longer than tall.

 Conformation

 Head

-Greater Swiss Mountain Dogs have an animated and gentle expression.
 Their eyes are almond-shaped, vary in color from hazel to chestnut – dark brown is preferred – medium-sized, and neither deep-set nor protruding.
-Eyelids are close fitting and eyerims are black.

-The medium-sized ears are set high, triangular in shape, gently rounded at the tip and hang close to the head when relaxed.
-When alert, the ears are brought forward and raised at the base.
-The top of the ear is level with the top of the skull.

-The skull is flat and broad with a slight stop.
-The backskull and muzzle are approximately equal in length; the backskull is approximately twice the width of the muzzle.
-The muzzle is large, blunt and straight, and most often has a slight rise before the end.
-In adult dogs the nose leather is always black.

-The lips are clean and as a dry-mouthed breed, flews are only slightly developed.
-They should not drool.
-The teeth meet in a scissors bite.

 Neck, topline and body

-The neck is of moderate length, strong, muscular and clean.
-The topline is level from the withers to the croup – the croup is the fused sacral vertebrae that form the roof of the pelvis and the first few vertebrae of the tail.
-The croup is long, broad and smoothly rounded to the tail insertion.
-The tail is thicker at the base, tapering to a point as it reaches the hocks; it is carried down in repose.
-When alert and in movement, the tail may be carried higher and curved slightly upward; it should not curl over the back.
-The bones of the tail should be straight.
+the croup is the fused sacral vertebrae that form the roof of the pelvis and the first few vertebrae of the tail.

-The chest is deep and broad with a slightly protruding breastbone, with well-sprung ribs.
 The depth of the chest is approximately one-half the height of the dog at the withers, and the deepest point of the chest should lie between the elbows, not above them.

 Forequarters

 The shoulders of a Greater Swiss Mountain Dog are long, sloping, strong, moderately laid back, flat and well-muscled.
-Their forelegs are straight and strong.

-A dog walks on its toes like a horse does; a dog's pastern and paws are analogous to the back of a human's hand and fingers, respectively.
-The pasterns slope very slightly, but are not weak.
-Feet are round and compact with well-arched toes; the feet turn neither in nor out.